twopisoft/tweetmoodtut/README.md

-# Tutorial for doing Tweet Sentiment Analysis with HP Vertica and IDOLOndemand
+# Tutorial for doing Tweet Sentiment Analysis with HP Vertica and IDOLOndemand.